fbpx

 How Mental Health Survey Questions Can Help With Collecting Feedback

-Why do you need mental health feedback?
+Why do we need mental health feedback?

 Feedback and surveys can be used to learn valuable information that otherwise wouldn’t be accessible, such as the history of the community you serve or specific issues you weren’t aware of before.
 Additionally,Β It can tell you when staff members are treating people in ways that make them feel uncomfortable, angry, or otherwise disrespected.

-Improve care and support.
+Improve care and support

-To encourage steady engagement.
+To encourage steady engagement

-Respond accordingly to changes.
+Respond accordingly to changes

 There may be social or cultural differences within the population you’re working with or other circumstances that influence your program or service.Β Being able to spot and respond accordingly to these with feedback can keep your program valuable and practical.